2014 Conference USA football season

 The 2014 Conference USA football season was a part of the 2014 NCAA Division I FBS football season and was played from August 2014 through January 2015.
 The 2014 football season marks the 20th season of the Conference USA's existence and 19th of football competition; although C-USA was established in 1995, it did not begin football competition until 1996.

-Previous season

-Rice won the conference championship for the first time, defeating Marshall 41–24.

 2014 season

 Before the season

 Conference USA football added two new members in 2014 (Old Dominion (transitioning from FCS) and Western Kentucky (from the Sun Belt Conference)) and lost three from the previous season (East Carolina, Tulane, and Tulsa) to the American Athletic Conference.

 In preseason polls, Marshall was favored to win the East Division and the 2014 conference title followed by North Texas to win the West Division.
 Marshall was also the only team in the conference to have received votes from the AP and Coaches' Poll Preseason Rankings before the season.